Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 Note: It is not necessary always that a covalent bond will form between two nonmetals, it can also be formed when one atom is metal and another is a nonmetal.

-AlCl3 is a covalent compound because aluminum and three chlorine atoms are linked through the sharing of electrons with each other, although, aluminum is a metal and chlorine is a nonmetal, still, there does not occur a complete transfer of electrons between the metal and the non-metal.
+AlCl3 is not ionic, but a covalent compound.
+Because aluminum and three chlorine atoms are linked through the sharing of electrons with each other, although, aluminum (Al) is a metal and chlorine (Cl) is a nonmetal, still, there does not occur a complete transfer of electrons between the metal and the non-metal.
 This can be best explained by the Fajans‘ rule.

 Fajan rule’s are used to predict whether a chemical bond will be covalent or ionic, and depend on the charge on the cation and the relative sizes of the cation and anion.